aviaviavi/aviaviavi/README.md

 ### Hello! 👋

-I make dev tools.
-Currently, I'm focused on [Scarf](https://scarf.sh) - We help open-source maintainers distribute software to their users with better observability and connect them to their commercial users.
+I'm working on [Scarf](https://scarf.sh).
+We help open-source developers become entrepenuers, starting with analytics tools to understand how your open-source is actually being used - and by which companies.

 You can reach me via [Keybase](https://keybase.io/aviaviavi), [email](mailto:mail@avi.press), or [Twitter](https://twitter.com/avi_press).